2-day itinerary in Hiroshima and Miyajima

 In Hiroshima, we stayed at what ended up being the coolest hotel of our entire 4 week trip to Japan.
 The kids especially loved it!

-The FAV Hiroshima Heiwa Odori had the largest rooms we experienced during the trip.
-It came with two queen-size beds and, perched above them like a bunk bed, a single bed.
-There was also a spacious living area, a compact kitchen, a bathroom, and even a washing machine.
-Yes, a washing machine in the room — a dream come true for a traveler like me who loves to travel with with only a carry-on.
+O FAV Hiroshima Heiwa Odori It has the largest rooms we stayed in on the trip, with two queen-size beds and, above them, like a bunk bed, a single bed.
+In addition, it has a sizable living area, a compact kitchen, a bathroom, and a washing machine.
+Yes, a washing machine inside the room, a dream come true for this traveler who went to Japan. only carry-on luggage.

-The location of FAV Hiroshima Heiwa Odori was excellent.
-In the evenings, we would stroll to the Hondori area, which had a great vibe and plenty of dining options.
-You can also walk from the hotel to the Peace Memorial, but with the July heat that felt straight out of the Sahara, we opted for the comfort of an air-conditioned bus.
+The location of FAV Hiroshima Heiwa Odori It was great: at night, we would walk to the Hondori area, where there's a good nightlife and many options for dinner.
+From there, it's possible to walk to the Peace Memorial, but, given the Saharan heat that July in Japan, we opted to travel in the comfort of the air-conditioned bus.

-Other hotels I had considered in Hiroshima were The Knot Hiroshimaand the KIRO Hiroshima by the Share Hotels.
+Other options that I had selected for Hiroshima were The Knot Hiroshima and KIRO Hiroshima by the Share Hotels.

 .